guidodg86/sg-database/README.md

 # sg-database
-As database for security groups
+A database for security groups obtained from [aws-sg-reporter](https://github.com/guidodg86/aws-sg-reporter)